How To Use Herbs: A Beginner’s Guide

 • Guarantees that a herb will produce the desired effect.

-• Can be measured exactly to be used in clinical trials, such as is the case with the mood-boosting hypericin found in St. John’s Wort.
+• Can be measured precisely for use in clinical trials, as is the case with the mood-boosting hypericin found in St. John’s Wort.

 Whole herbs: